 Yeah, that’s kettle corn.
 And now you can make it in your own kitchen with ease!

-Kettle corn is a type of popcorn that is made with oil, salt, and sugar.
+Kettle corn is a type of popcorn made with oil, salt, and sugar.
 This delicious, crunchy snack gets its name from the original method in which it was originally cooked – a cast iron kettle!

-So how is kettle corn different from popcorn?
+How is kettle corn different from popcorn?

 Traditional movie-style popcorn is made with oil and salt, and has a rather mild, salty flavor.
 Because of this, its flavor can be easily influenced by lots of different seasoning powders like cheese, cinnamon, or chili.

 In contrast to popcorn, kettle corn is popped with oil, salt, and sugar.
-Adding sugar when making kettle corn is what makes it even more addictive than regular popcorn!
+Adding sugar when making homemade kettle corn is what makes it even more addictive than regular popcorn!
 The sugar gives it a predominantly sweet flavor and crispy texture.

 Is popcorn a regular corn?